hongyuanjia/rdyncall/python/pydc/README.txt

 API
 ===

+In a nutshell:

 libhandle = load(libpath)               # if path == None => handle to running process
 libpath   = get_path(libhandle)         # if handle == None => path to executable
 funcptr   = find(libhandle, symbolname)
 call(funcptr, signature, ...)
 free(libhandle)

+Notes:
+- a pydc.pyi stub file with the precise interface description is available
-Note that there are no functions to set the calling convention mode.
-However, it can be set using the signature.
+- there are no functions to set the calling convention mode, however, it can be set using the signature
-Not specifying any calling convention in the signature string will use the platform's default one.
+- not specifying any calling convention in the signature string will use the platform's default one

 SIGNATURE FORMAT